Legal and Graduate Internship Program

 - The Employment Discrimination Project works to dismantle systemic barriers faced by women and minorities in hiring and promotion and challenges all forms of racial, national origin, and sexual discrimination in the workplace, both private and governmental, through high-impact class action litigation and public policy advocacy.
 The Employment Project also works to dismantle access to employment for those with poor credit histories and criminal records through its Access Campaign.

-- The Fair Housing & Fair Lending Project works to overcome inequality in housing and lending practices through litigation of lawsuits under the Fair Housing Act and related civil rights statutes, challenging discrimination in the private real estate market, discriminatory zoning practices of local governments and disparate lending practices.
-The Project works closely with local affiliates private attorneys around the country in its efforts to initiate fair housing and fair lending cases and to advocate for the cause across the nation.
+- The Fair Housing & Community Development Project works to overcome inequality in housing and lending practices through litigation of lawsuits under the Fair Housing Act and related civil rights statutes, challenging discrimination in the private real estate market, discriminatory zoning practices of local governments and disparate lending practices.
+The project also provides legal assistance to community organizations engaged in innovative strategies that promote community revitalization and connect minority and low-income communities with economic opportunities, affordable housing, and healthier living.
 The Project is also deeply involved in the work of the Loan Modification Scam Prevention Network with the Legal Mobilization Project.

 - The Legal Mobilization Project provides expertise and support across the organization’s work on how to approach a civil rights issue multi-dimensionally, including the utilization of pro bono resources, technology, organizing skills, scale, and other legal avenues (beyond impact litigation), while working hand-in-hand with the substantive staff.
 Legal Mobilization provides support to all of the Committee's other projects, and is active in the Election Protection, Parental Readiness and Engagement Program, and the Loan Modification Scam Prevention Network programs.